thrive-spectrexq/spectre-insights/README.md

 - **Homepage:** Overview of Spectre Insights with highlights of services, products, and featured blog posts.
 - **Services Page:** Detailed descriptions of services offered with pricing and testimonials.
-- **Blog:** Dynamic blog section managed via Strapi CMS with categories, tags, and search functionality.
+- **Blog:** Dynamic blog section managed via the admin panel with categories, tags, and search functionality.
 - **About Page:** Company history, mission, team profiles, and contact information.
 - **Product Page:** Showcase of products with detailed descriptions, pricing, and user reviews.
 - **Contact Page:** Contact form, contact details, and interactive map integration.